Upgrade

 Upgrade to v3 from v2

-This new major version was required because even if the public APIs of Neuron components weren't changed dramatically (we minimized the impact keeping the same public APIs as much as possible), the underlying design of Agent, RAG, and the Message system were completely rebuilt on top of the Workflow component that now powers the entire framework.
+In this new major version the public APIs of Neuron components weren't changed dramatically (we minimized the impact keeping the same public APIs as much as possible), but the underlying architecture of Agent, RAG, and the Message system have been completely rebuilt on top of the Workflow component that now powers the entire framework.

-Such a profound change can't be released without a major version.
-But it comes for a good reason.
-Now that Agent and RAG are also workflows they inherit increadible features that were impossible to integrate in the previous standalone implementation, like:
+Now that Agent and RAG are no longer simple classes but workflows.
+They inherit features that were impossible to integrate in the a standalone implementation, like:

 Native support for tool approval and human in the loop